-Dr. Rever understands the joy most patients feel when orthodontic care is complete, revealing a beautiful new smile you have been waiting to see.
-Straighter teeth have improved the aesthetics of your smile as well as your overall dental health.
-As your Silver Spring family dentist, we want to help you keep your smile looking and feeling this way for years to come.
+Dr. Rever understands most patients’ joy when orthodontic care is complete, revealing a beautiful new smile you have been waiting to see.
+Straighter teeth have improved your smile’s aesthetics and overall dental health.
+As your Silver Spring family dentist, we want to help you keep your smile looking and feeling this way for years.

-After the recommended initial phase of use, most patients will need to wear a retainer every night.
-Orthodontists often advise to keep using the retainer for the rest of your life so that your new tooth position remains stable.
+After the recommended initial phase of use, most patients must wear a retainer every night.
+Orthodontists often advise using the retainer for the rest of your life to maintain your new tooth position.

 Types Of Retainers

-There are several different types of retainers and Dr. Rever will recommend the most appropriate for your needs.
+There are several types of retainers, and Dr. Rever will recommend the most appropriate for your needs.

 - Hawley Retainer: This is the traditional style of retainer.
-A Hawley retainer consists of a thin layer of plastic molded to your palate and a wire that goes over the front of the teeth.
+A Hawley retainer consists of a thin layer of plastic molded to your palate and a wire over the front of the teeth.
 It consists of two parts: a wire and a plastic base.
-The wire goes around the back teeth and the plastic base fits over the front teeth.
-The wire holds the teeth in place while the plastic base keeps them from moving forward or backward.
+The wire goes around the back teeth, and the plastic base fits over the front teeth.
+The wire holds the teeth in place, while the plastic base keeps them from moving forward or backward.

 - Clear Retainer: Similar to clear aligners, this retainer is like a mouthguard and fits snugly over the teeth.
 This removable appliance is ideal for both children and adults.

 - Fixed Bonded Retainer: This type of retainer is for patients at a higher risk for tooth movement after treatment.
 Your orthodontist permanently fixes it to the back of the teeth.
-Only Dr. Rever can remove it when he determines that you no longer need it.
+Only Dr. Rever can remove it when he determines you no longer need it.
 He may replace it with a different style of retainer.